-We have close links with the Sheltered housing at 55 Ruscoe Rd and Anchor House Barking Rd (temp homeless hostel)
+We have close links with the Sheltered housing at 55 Ruscoe Rd and Anchor House Barking Rd (temp homeless hostel) as well as the River Christian Foodbank.

 The development of a strong home-school link is regarded as very important, enabling parents and teachers to work in an effective partnership to support the pupil (home school agreement, weekly newsletter, school website).